Support is available for individuals, businesses and other organisations that have suffered financially due to coronavirus (COVID-19).

 Universal Credit claimants can apply for a discount of up to 75% on their council tax bill.

-On 18 March 2020, the government announced a complete ban on evictions for at least 3 months.
+The government's complete ban on evictions, which was first announced on 18 March, has been extended until 23 August 2020.
 During this period, your rent will still be charged as usual.
 Council tenants should read our coronavirus (COVID-19) rent advice.